Louisiana Firm Foundation

 GROSS STATE PRODUCT

-The surplus lines market, a group of highly specialized insurers exists to provide coverage that is not available through licensed insurers in the standard insurance market.
+The surplus lines market, a group of highly specialized insurers, exists to provide coverage that is not available through licensed insurers in the standard insurance market.
 For the many thousands of businesses that rely on some level of surplus line protection to keep their doors open, surplus lines is an important segment of the market.
-The Louisiana surplus lines market accounted for $1.3 billion in gross premiums written in 2012, according to a survey by Business Insurance.
+The Louisiana surplus lines market accounted for $1.4 billion in gross premiums written in 2015, according to a survey by Business Insurance.

 Insurance company claims payments help ensure the economic security of individuals and businesses and help sustain a number of related industries.
-In 2012 these payments in Louisiana as measured by direct property/casualty incurred losses, were $5.7 billion.
-Life insurance claims and benefits payouts in Louisiana totaled $5.1 billion in 2012.
-On a direct basis before reinsurance.
-Includes life insurance, death benefits, matured endowments, annuity benefits and other life insurance benefits.
+In 2015 these payments in Louisiana as measured by direct property/casualty incurred losses, were $5.6 billion.
+Life insurance claims and benefits payouts in Louisiana totaled $5.7 billion in 2015, on a direct basis before reinsurance, and includes life insurance, death benefits, matured endowments, annuity benefits and other life insurance benefits.
 Does not include accident and health.

 The insurance industry plays a vital role in helping individuals and businesses prepare for and recover from the potentially devastating effects of a disaster such as a catastrophic hurricane or storm or wildfire.
-Louisiana experience extensive damage in 2005’s Hurricane Katrina, the costliest hurricane to hit the U.S, with a total of $47.4 billion in insured damage in all affected states (in 2012 dollars).
+Louisiana experienced extensive damage in 2005’s Hurricane Katrina, the costliest hurricane to hit the United States, with a total of $48.4 billion in insured damage in all affected states (in 2015 dollars).
 The insured value of properties in coastal areas of Louisiana totaled $293.5 billion in 2012, according to an analysis by AIR Worldwide.
-Louisiana is also vulnerable to wildfires and tornadoes (see tables).
+Louisiana is also vulnerable to wildfires and tornadoes.

 STATE BY STATE COMPARISON TABLES